 Requisite: CHIN 101 or equivalent.
 Limited to 30 students.
 Discussion sections limited to 8 students.
 Spring semester.
-Senior Lecturer Teng.2016-17: Not offered
+Senior Lecturer Teng.2016-17: Offered in Spring 2017

 This course is designed for students who have completed first-year Chinese classes.
 The emphasis will be on the basic grammatical structures.
 The course reinforces the four skills (listening, speaking, reading and writing) through vigorous drills and practices.
 There will be three class meetings and two drill sessions each week.

 Requisite: CHIN 102 or equivalent.
 Limited to 30 students, maximum enrollment of 8 students per section.
 Fall semester.
 Senior Lecturer Shen.2016-17: Offered in Fall 2016